actinia-org/actinia-core/docs/docs/index.md

 * Actinia concepts
     * Actinia REST API documentation
     * User, user-roles and user-groups
     * The Actinia databases
 * Installation
 * Actinia database access
     * Using curl for HTTP requests
     * Access to locations and mapsets in the persistent database
     * Access to raster layers in the persistent database
     * Access to raster time-series in the persistent database
 * Time-series sampling
     * Sampling of a STRDS with vector points
-* Landsat NDVI computation
-* Sentinel-2 NDVI computation
 * User defined processing
     * The actinia process chain
     * Sentinel-2A NDVI process chain
 * License
 * Authors